-The company is a wholly owned subsidiary of UPP Bond 1 Limited which is a wholly owned subsidiary of the ultimate parent company UPP Group Holdings Limited and as such the company has taken advantage of the terms of FRS 102.33.1A not to disclose related party transactions which are eliminated on consolidation.
+The Group is a wholly owned subsidiary of UPP Group Holdings Limited and as such the company has taken advantage of the terms of FRS 102.33.1A not to disclose related party transactions which are eliminated on consolidation.

 3. Judgements in applying accounting policies and key sources of estimation uncertainty